 Recommendations by the contractor for modifying or deferring the MQs (and in some cases adding or splitting MQs) were presented to the AMT at AMT workshops and/or in memoranda and were accepted, modified, or rejected.
 Additions, deferments, and changes to MQs from the original list provided in the SOW were tracked in the MQ table (Table 2-1).
-The result was assessment of 62 MQs.
+The result was assessment of 61 MQs.
 The table also provides cross references to CEs and CAs addressed in the MQ.
-Each MQ was assigned a number at the beginning of the REA process During Phase I, Tasks 3 and 4, it was determined that the MQs for these 2 REAs were identical.
 Appendix E has the entire original list of management questions, along with a record of issues and discussions pertinent to each MQ.

 Because of the large number of MQs assessed in this REA, not all MQ results could practically be addressed within set page limits of this report; however full results for all MQs are provided in the appendices.
-A separate pair of case studies are provided- one for desert tortoise, and another for fire regime departure.
+A separate pair of case studies are provided; one for greater sage-grouse, and another for fire regime departure.

 Table 2-1.
-List of final MBR Management Questions with relevant conservation elements (or other units, such as ecoregion-wide) and relevant change agents.
-MQ# refers to the identification number used to track individual MQs.
+List of final Management Questions with relevant conservation elements (or other units, such as ecoregion-wide) and relevant change agents.
+MQ# refers to the original assigned identification number.
 Individual CEs are not listed due to space constraints.

-MQ Relevant Conservation Final Management Question Elements or other unit Relevant Change Agents A. Spe cies • 1 What is the current distribution of potential habitat for each species CE?
+MQ Relevant Conservation Elements or Final Management Question other unit Relevant Change Agents A. Spe cies 1 What is the current distribution of potential habitat for each species CE?
 Each CE (landscape species) 2 Where are current locations of species CEs that are potentially affected by existing change agents (and thus potentially at risk)?
 Each landscape species CE crossed with CAs All CAs 3 What is the current distribution of suitable habitat, including seasonal habitat and movement corridors, for each landscape species and species assemblage CE?
 Each CE (landscape species and species assemblages) 4 Where are existing change agents potentially affecting this current habitat and/or movement corridors, for landscape species and species assemblage CEs?
 Each CE (landscape species and species assemblages) crossed with CAs All CAs 5 Where are species CEs whose current locations or suitable habitats overlap with the potential future distribution of CAs (other than climate change)?
 Subset of CEs with restricted habitats (landscape species) All CAs 6 What is the relative survey intensity to date within the ecoregion for species CEs ?
 Each CE 7 Given current and anticipated future locations of change agents, which habitat areas remain as opportunities for habitat enhancement/ restoration?
-Subset of landscape species CEs 8 Where are potential areas to restore connectivity or intact habitat for desert tortoise based on current locations of change agents?
+Subset of landscape species CEs 8 Where are potential areas to restore connectivity or intact habitat for greater sage-grouse based on current locations of change agents?
 Selected subset of habitats and locations.
 9 Where will landscape species CEs experience climate outside their current climate envelope?
-Each CE (landscape species) Climate Change B. Nat ive Plant Communities • 10 Where are intact CE vegetative communities located?
-All CEs that are vegetative communities (coarse-filters) 11 Where are the likeliest current locations for high-ecological-status examples of each major terrestrial ecological system?
-All CEs that are vegetative communities (coarse-filters)
+Each CE (landscape species) Climate Change B. Nat ive Plant Communities • • 10 Where are intact CE vegetative communities located?
+All CEs that are vegetative communities (coarse filters) 11 Where are the likeliest current locations for high-ecological-status All CEs that are vegetative examples of each major terrestrial ecological system? communities (coarse filters)